Investing in Africa and India through Mauritius in 2023

 - Investment in Indian limited partnerships is allowed without any additional government approval;

 - Investment protection is an important consideration when doing business in India.
-Positively, both countries apply Bilateral Investment Protection Treaty, again guaranteeing: i) free capital repatriation; ii) asset expropriation; iii) favorable dispute settlements;
+Positively, both countries apply Bilateral Investment Protection Treaty, again guaranteeing: i) free capital repatriation; ii) protection against asset expropriation; iii) favorable dispute settlements;

-- There are no such treaties between India and other important holding company centers, such as i) Hong Kong; ii) Cayman Islands; or iii) BVI;
+- There are no such treaties between India and other important holding company centers, such as i) Seychelles; ii) Cayman Islands; or iii) BVI;

 - Mauritius and India share significant economic and cultural ties, resulting in Mauritius being the largest investor in India with about 36% of FDI in 2018.